tock/tock/doc/courses/rustconf/README.md

         $ pip3 install -U --user tockloader

+10. add tockloader to your path, for example:

+        $ export PATH=$HOME/Library/Python/3.6/bin/:$PATH

 ### Virtual Machine

 If you're comfortable working inside a Debian virtual machine, you can download